variant-database/vdb/Documentation.md

 ## Combining commands
 The command parser of **vdb** is still under development, so combinations of commands will work in some cases but not others.
 Complex queries can nevertheless be performed with **vdb**: variables can be used to save the results of single commands, and these can be used as input to further search commands.

+## Implicit commands
+In a couple situations, **vdb** interprets input as implying the `from` or `lineage` commands.
+When the first part of an expression is a country or state, this is treated as an implicit `from` command.
+When a part of an expression appears to be a Pango lineage name (containing periods), if this is not preceded by the `lineage` command, that command is considered implied.

 ## Filtering commands
 #### \<cluster>`from`\<country or state>    → cluster